 The Ultimate Guide to Headless CMS

-Headless CMS has taken the world by storm, exciting developers all over the world by releasing them from their monolithic shackles and delivering tools to work with any front-end they desire.
+Headless CMS has taken the world by storm.
+It has excited developers all over the world by releasing them from their monolithic shackles and enabling them to work with any front-end they desire.

 But what exactly is a headless CMS?
 Why should you use it?
 What use cases are there?
 And are there any challenges you should be aware of?
 Learn more about these and many other topics in this Ultimate Guide to Headless CMS!